 - Lovingkindness Meditation for Oppressive Experiences A written meditation adapted from Sharon Salzberg

-- Managing Mental Health During the Pandemic
+How Are Students Taking Care of Their Mental Health During the Pandemic

-- Active Minds Is dedicated to saving lives and to building stronger families and communities.
+- Is dedicated to saving lives and to building stronger families and communities.
 Through education, research, advocacy, and a focus on young adults ages 14–25, Active Minds is opening up the conversation about mental health and creating lasting change in the way mental health is talked about, cared for, and valued in the United States.

 - A community where UConn students can express their experiences with mental health and inspire students to take charge of their wellness.